 Announcing Release of Yellowbonnet

 We are happy to announce the inauguration of our new line of minigames.
 These games will be priced inexpensively and allow us to explore other genres and time periods from our main line of Valiant Galaxy products.
 Fresh from the amazing efforts of our beta test team comes Yellowbonnet.

 Yellowbonnet uses a map mode for exploration and movement and a menu mode for interaction and combat.
-The map is laid out on a simple seven by seven grid and the town has twenty locations, and five main streets.
-As the player navigates they will find characters to interact with, locations to look at and search, and possibly items to buy or sell.
-The controls are simple, and the gameplay quick.
+The map is laid out on a simple seven by seven grid, and the town has twenty locations and five main streets.
+As the player navigates, they will find characters to interact with, locations to look at and search, and possibly items to buy or sell.
+The controls are simple, and the gameplay is quick.
 A typical game can be completed in 15-45 minutes.

 Yellowbonnet is completely self-voicing.
 The game is menu-driven, and there is no need to worry about being able to place your mouse in an exact position.
 Documentation is included with the game itself, and you can access our online documentation from inside the game.
 The game is forgiving, and if you must take a phone call or step away from your computer, your Wild West adventure will still be waiting.
 With over three dozen characters, twenty locations, and a high degree of random chance, the game is extremely replayable.

 Yellowbonnet is our first game to utilize the Guidedog Games service.
 Guidedog is a revolutionary games distribution service designed to act as an interface between game developers and visually impaired players (similar to Steam).
 The service is operated by Dennis Towne, owner and operator of Alter Aeon, and uses the same sorts of credit card encryption and account management system that Alter Aeon uses.
 Once you have an account with Guidedog, you can purchase any of our future games through it with no trouble.
 Account creation is quick and easy, and purchasing a game from start to finish takes about five minutes.